-After you have the necessary security precautions in place you can invest in bitcoin.
-After you decide how much money you are going to invest use the wallet service and transfer the amount.
+After you have the necessary security precautions in place, you can invest in bitcoin.
+After you decide how much money you will invest, use the wallet service and transfer the amount.

 Setting up and controlling your own wallet is another option but it is far more complicated and not really the way to go for Crypto virgins.

-To avoid being scammed only use legitimate websites and always bookmark the link you use.
-Don’t click on links from emails, online advertisements or even searches without authenticating them.
+To avoid being scammed, only use legitimate websites and always bookmark the link you use.
+Please don’t click on links from emails, online advertisements or even searches without authenticating them.

-Remember that investors in cryptocurrencies are the target of cybercriminals and hackers who are looking to make a quick buck so being vigilant is extremely important.
+Remember that investors in cryptocurrencies are the target of cybercriminals and hackers looking to make a quick buck so being vigilant is extremely important.

-Scammers try various methods to get people to leak out their personal information including getting investors to enter data into websites that look genuine but aren’t, emails that could look genuine but are fake are another way scammers look to gain information.
-If you receive such emails simply delete them.
+Scammers try various methods to get people to leak out their personal information, including getting investors to enter data into websites that look genuine.
+An email that could look genuine but are fake is another way scammers look to gain information.
+If you receive such emails delete them.

 Some websites also promise huge profits and ask for private details of investors.
 Stay away from such websites and remember that if something seems too good to be true, it most likely is.